g-dx/clara/docs/index.md

 ## Structs

-Structs represent an aggregate data type over other types, including other structs.
+Structs represent a _composite data type_ over other types, including other structs.
 Here is an example of a `employee`
 struct:
 <pre>
   <code class="language-clara">